-Communication architectures have been the focus of much research over the past several years because of their significant impact on system performance [12][24][26].
+Communication architectures have been the focus of much research over the past several years because of their significant impact on system performance [12][24].
 Hierarchical shared bus communication architectures such as those proposed by AMBA [15], CoreConnect [16] and STbus [17] can cost effectively connect few tens of IPs, but are not scalable to cope with the demands of modern MPSoC systems.
 Network-on-Chip (NoC) based communication architectures [20] have recently emerged as a promising alternative to handle communication needs for the next generation of high performance designs, but research on the topic is still in its infancy, and few concrete implementations of complex NoCs exist to date [21].
 Currently, designers are increasingly making use of bus matrix [18] communication architectures to meet the bandwidth requirements of modern MPSoC systems.
 The need for bus matrix architectures in high performance designs and its superiority over hierarchical shared busses has been emphasized in previous work [22-24].
 Accordingly, we focus on the synthesis of bus matrix communication architectures.

-Although a lot of work has been done in the area of hierarchical shared bus architecture synthesis (e.g. [25-26]) and NoC architecture synthesis (e.g. [27-28]), few efforts have focused on bus matrix synthesis.
+Although a lot of work has been done in the area of hierarchical shared bus architecture synthesis (e.g. [2][25-26][36-40]) and NoC architecture synthesis (e.g. [27-28][41-43]), few efforts have focused on bus matrix synthesis.
 [29] proposed a transaction based simulation environment that allows designers to explore and design a bus matrix.
 But the designer needs to manually specify the communication topology, and arbitration scheme, which is too time consuming for today's complex systems.
-The automated synthesis approach for STBus crossbars proposed in [30] generates crossbar topology, but does not consider generation of parameters such as arbitration schemes, bus speeds and OO buffer sizes, which considerably impact system performance [12][26].
-COSMECA overcomes these shortcomings by automating the synthesis of both topology and parameters for the bus matrix.
+The automated synthesis approach for STBus crossbars proposed in [30] generates crossbar topology, but does not consider generation of parameters such as arbitration schemes, bus speeds and OO buffer sizes, which have considerable impact on system performance [12][26][44]. these COSMECA overcomes shortcomings by automatically synthesizing both topology and communication parameters for the bus matrix.